dotnet/AspNetDocs/aspnet/web-api/overview/testing-and-debugging/troubleshooting-http-405-errors-after-publishing-web-api-applications.md

 > - [Internet Information Services (IIS)](https://www.iis.net/) (version 7 or later)
 > - [Web API](../../index.md)

-Web API applications typically use several common HTTP verbs: GET, POST, PUT, DELETE, and sometimes PATCH.
-That being said, developers may run into situations where those verbs are implemented by another IIS module on their production server, which leads to a situation where a Web API controller that works correctly in Visual Studio or on a development server will return an HTTP 405 error when it is deployed to a production server.
-Fortunately this problem is easily resolved, but the resolution warrants an explanation of why the problem is occurring.
+Web API apps typically use several HTTP verbs: GET, POST, PUT, DELETE, and sometimes PATCH.
+That being said, developers may run into situations where those verbs are implemented by another IIS module on their production IIS server, which leads to a situation where a Web API controller that works correctly in Visual Studio or on a development server will return an HTTP 405 error when it is deployed to a production IIS server.

 ## What causes HTTP 405 errors